leanprover-community/blog/posts/lte-examples.md

    See below for more details.

 The files in the `examples` folder describe how each of these ingredients has been formalized in the liquid tensor experiment.
-We tried to write the files in this folder in a way which should be (approximately) readable by mathematicians who have little experience with Lean.
 We will discuss each file individually in the following sections.

 # The real numbers